anupsathya/anupsathya.github.io/_pages/gdc.md

 Goal 1 and 2 can be solved with the interface that's being built.
 Goal 3 needs help from the other apps in the Google Suite.

+## Important Assumptions

+A main problem while creating tickets is categorizing the tickets adequately.
+If the number of tickets are really low, categories aren't really necessary but when dealing with a large number of tickets, not having categories affects scalability.

+To get around this issue, the tickets can be categorized automatically using NLP.
+By analyzing the keywords in the title and the description, the tickets can be categorized and sent to the relevant action-takers.

+I'm assuming that this NLP system exists and that the appropriate tickets are sent to the right action-takers.

+The tickets can also be grouped by location and sent to action-takers that handle those particular locations.

 ## Wireframes

 Making wireframes is a good idea as it lets you focus on the interaction design aspect and not worry about the visual design.

-This section and the following sections can be divided into the user side and the maintenance worker side.
+This section and the following sections can be divided into the user side and the action-taker side.

-## User
+## The User

 The user's needs essentially boil down to creating tickets easily and knowing the status of the tickets they've created.